trumant/gemara/README.md

 The Guidance layer is the lowest level of the SCI Model.
 Activities in this layer provide high-level rules pertaining to cybersecurity measures.
 Guidance is typically developed by industry groups, government agencies, or international standards bodies.
 They are intended to be used as a starting point for organizations to develop their own cybersecurity programs.

 Guidance frameworks or standards occasionally express their rules using the term "controls" — these should be understood as Layer 1 Controls in the event that the term appears to conflict with Layer 2.

-These rules are high-level, abstract controls that should then be referenced by technology-specific Layer 2 Controls.
+These guidance documents are high-level, abstract controls that may be referenced in the development of other Layer 1 or Layer 2 assets.

 Examples include the NIST Cybersecurity Framework, ISO 27001, PCI DSS, HIPPA, GDPR, and CRA.